CarlosMecha/carlosmecha.github.com/_posts/2020-10-27-a-good-old-laptop.markdown

 But how long this laptop would last?
 I was curious, so I stored my old Ideapad in a box, changed the hard disk of the ThinkPad for a SSD, upgraded the RAM and bought a new battery.
 And the rest is history.
 I'm writing this post in the same computer.
-The battery lasts for 4 hours (5 if I don't use the browser much).
 I've also bought the "Tablet" version, with a touch screen that can rotate 365 degrees, however I don't use it as much.

 Since then, I've discovered a couple of things.